-One of the MO SW-PBS essential components is ongoing monitoring and evaluation.
+One of the MO SW-PBS essential components is Ongoing Monitoring and Evaluation.
 The standardized Preparation Phase training curriculum emphasized establishing data collection techniques and initial data analysis.
 As schools progressed through the MO SW-PBS Tier 1 training sequence they typically implemented SW-PBS with fidelity, demonstrating fluency with data collection and analysis.

 Schools in the Emerging phase and above were expected to continue consistent data collection and analysis, and report data quarterly to Regional Consultants, with a statewide goal of 80% or above participation.
-Across 4 quarters of data collection participation, schools submitted Big 5 Data reports and eam meeting minutes which were slightly below the 80% goal (with a range of 68%-82% for minutes and 69%-82% for Big 5 Data reports) while participation in the School Safety Survey was above the 80% goal and the EBS/SAS was slightly below the 80% goal.
+Across 4 quarters of data collection participation, schools submitted Big 5 Data reports and team meeting minutes which were slightly below the 80% goal (with a range of 60%-80% for minutes and 57%-77% for Big 5 Data reports) while participation in the School Safety Survey was slightly above the 80% goal and the SAS was also slightly below the 80% goal.
 Typically schools' data reporting decreased during the spring of the school year when standardized testing and other year-end reporting were also expected.